Overview of EU institutions

 The Parliament has 705 seats and elections to fill these seats are held in all member states every 5 years.
 The European Parliament is the only directly elected body within the EU.

 The Parliament elects its own president, along with 14 vice-presidents for a term of 2.5 years.
 The president represents the Parliament to other EU institutions.
-The current President of the European Parliament is David Sassoli.

 What does the European Parliament do?